-My recommendation is that you start using OpenPLi image which supports IPTV on these receivers:
+My recommendation is that you start using OpenPLi image which supports IPTV (mpeg-ts streams) on these receivers:

-Udpxy is also essential part of this and it can be installed on PC, router (if you have Tomato capable router, please consider installing Toastman Tomato mod.
-This mod already has udpxy installed!) or satellite receiver.
-Udpxy converts multicast to unicast and and it enables you to use IPTV on all your home devices (mobile phones, PCs, nootebooks, tablets, etc.).
-If you want to have udpxy installed on your satellite receiver, here are instructions:
+Udpxy is essential part of this tutorial and can be installed on PC, router (if you have Tomato capable router, please consider installing Toastman Tomato mod – udpxy is already installed – Shibby mod is also good) or satellite receiver.
+Udpxy converts udp/rtp multicast mpeg-ts to unicast http mpeg-ts and it enables you to use IPTV on all your home devices (mobile phones, PCs, notebooks, tablets, etc.).
+If you want to have udpxy installed on your satellite receiver, here are short instructions:

 2. Put udpxy file to /usr/bin folder on your receiver.
 Use FTP for this.
 Put 0755 permissions to this file!

 3. Download udpxy start script – CLICK!